 Get a credit card Link opens in a new window, and use it for small, regular payments.
 Credit reference agencies need to build a record of how you manage debts, so taking on some form of credit is important.
 But pay off more than the minimum amount each month and, ideally, wipe out the lot.

-Or if you're a buy now, pay later user then check out Virgin Money Slyce Link opens in a new window which is launching soon.
+Or if you're a buy now, pay later user then check out Virgin Money Slyce Link opens in a new window.
 It allows you to enjoy the benefits of a traditional buy now, pay later product in a simple, safe and responsible way, while building your credit score for the future.

 Becky Derbyshire, 39, a lifestyle blogger from Cirencester, Gloucestershire, says: